KidkArolis/leap/README.md

     in this._subviewsRendered - the view thinks these views have already been rendered.
 Perhaps we could check by reference, not just by name.
   * connect hash for connecting subviews to model values - follow stickit API - can this be done with stickit directly? via leap
+  * consider intercepting #hash clicks as well, and call transitionTo instead of relying on the regular link behaviour, this would mean the URL isn't updated until the transition is complete, which might be a slightly more correct behaviour, given that when transition fails, the view+router state isn't updated, so it might be good to keep the URL in sync as well